 I love to sing in unexpected places.

 Soprano Cristin Colvin is dedicated to bringing art music to the most unexpected places.
 Cristin stage directed and premiered the role of the Locust in Locust: The Opera by Anne Guzzo at the National Museum of Wildlife Art, took the production overseas to Morocco, and is currently planning future performances around the US and beyond.
-With Denver Immersive Opera she appeared in the Jazz Trio in Trouble in Tahiti, staged at the BarFly Denver and will be appearing as Giovanna in the company’s all-female reboot of Mozart’s Don Giovanni (“Giovanna’s”) at Diebolt Brewing Company.
+With Denver Immersive Opera she appeared in the Jazz Trio in Trouble in Tahiti, staged at the BarFly Denver and appeared as Giovanna in the company’s all-female reboot of Mozart’s Don Giovanni (“Giovanna’s”) at Diebolt Brewing Company.

 Additionally, she has covered the role of Ruth Bader Ginsburg and acted as the dancing statue “Religion” in the world premiere of Derrick Wang’s Scalia/Ginsburg at the Castleton Festival, premiered songs by Griffin Candey, and produced an interactive arts salon series of new works by young composers at Denver’s Redline Contemporary Art Center.

 On the traditional opera stage, Ms. Colvin has appeared with the Castleton Festival, Sugar Creek Opera, Boulder Opera Company, and the Denver Opera Collective, performing such roles as Giannetta (L’elisir d’amore), Damon (Acis and Galatea), Florencia (Florencia en el Amazonas), Eliza Doolittle (My Fair Lady), Euridice (Orphée et Euridice), Donnas Anna and Elvira and Zerlina (Don Giovanni), Pamina (Die Zauberflöte), and Beth (Little Women).